ferreira-tb/tauri-store/crates/plugin-pinia/README.md

 Persistent [Pinia](https://pinia.vuejs.org/) stores for Tauri and Vue.

 > [!NOTE]
-> This is not an official plugin.
+> This is not an official Tauri plugin.

 ## Features